LESS WELFARE DEPENDENCY

 Welfare spending represents more than a third of the budget — more than health, education and defence combined.

 The right to welfare comes with responsibilities.
 Payments should not keep going to those gaming the system.
-They should not be spent on drugs.
+Taxpayers’ money should not subsidise drug dealers.
 And welfare shouldn’t entrench intergenerational dependency.

 That’s why we are delivering greater support — and expectations — for job seekers.

 WORK FOR THE DOLE

 Work for the Dole means those who receive benefits give something back to the community that supports them.

 It means unemployed people gain skills and experience, along with pride and self-esteem.

 It also means charities, not-for-profits and other community groups get extra help to do valuable community work.

 Labor let Work for the Dole wither.
 By 2009-10, just 13,000 job seekers participated in Work for the Dole activities, down from 75,000 in the final year of the Howard Government.